satheeshguna28/Linumiz-solutions/README.md

 # Linumiz-solutions
 Hello anna,
 I had login into the linux server using putty and practiced basic shell scripting commands there.
-Additionally, I have installed and using Ubuntu 20.04 through Virtual_box.
+Additionally, I have installed Ubuntu 20.04 through Virtual_box and getting used to it.
-Currently I am working in that.
 I am learning new linux commands and various communication protocol concepts daily.
 Thank you.